DavideNardone/DeepCatnDogRecognition/README.md

 +/- 0.9 ACC <br>
 +/- 0.9 LOSS <br>

 NB: As you might know, DNN are ruled by several hyperparameters that in turn affect the fine tuning process.
-The results presented here might not be the best one since a better fine tuning process with a more efficient image pre-processing as well might led to better results on the validation set.
+The results presented here might not be the best one since a better fine tuning process and a more efficient image pre-processing as well might led to better results.

 # Troubleshootings

 In case something goes wrong, make sure:

 1. You've created all the required directories
-2. Any configuration path is rightly set-up
+2. Any configuration path is rightly set up
-3. You've the right library versions
+3. You've installed the right library versions

 # Authors